 - Beta Testing

-Each of these serve a different purpose in getting to the heart of your testing needs.
+Each of these serves a different purpose in getting to the heart of your testing needs.

 Whatever route you choose to go with, there is a pricing model in this platform for your team.
 For each plan, you are invited to request a quote.

-This platform is friendly to startups with products across all frameworks, including Mac and Windows applications, iOS and Android apps, websites, prototype and mockup testing.
+This platform is friendly to startups with products across all frameworks, including Mac and Windows applications, iOS and Android apps, websites, prototypes, and mockup testing.

 BetaTesting boasts a huge pool of users at 250,000 … and growing.
 They also showcase partnering with over 1,500 major companies that include Xerox, Disney, The New York Times, Hotjar, ReadyTalk, and Typeform – to name a few.